JustFiesta/kubernetes-course/README.md

 Descriptors can be changes to helm charts.
 Chart needs to has its own directory, with Chart.yaml, templates/ and values.yaml (minimal setup).
 Also one can craete chart sketch by running `helm create chart $chartName`.

+Also charts can contain dependencies (subcharts) stored in template folder.

 #### Chart releases

+Release is a running chart.
+But also a normal release number.

 Charts also have releases.
 One can change it manually inside Chart.yaml file.